If you’re shopping for broadband deals and doing your research, you may have encountered the term 'LLU'.

 Advantages of LLU broadband

-The advantages of LLU broadband are many for the customer.
-It has created that competition that Ofcom originally wanted and forced BT to up their game by making their network more reliable and faster, and to develop technologies to keep Britain’s internet infrastructure improving.
+There are many benefits of LLU broadband.
+It’s created the competition that Ofcom originally wanted, forcing BT to up its game by making the network more reliable and faster and developing technologies to keep Britain’s internet infrastructure improving.

 By having larger and more influential customers, BT is also encouraged to develop and maintain its network.
-It not only has Service Level Agreements (SLA) for end users but wholesale SLAs for those ISPs resellers too.
-That’s two reasons to maintain, develop and invest in their network which benefits us all in the end.
+It not only has Service Level Agreements, or SLA, for end-users but wholesale SLAs for those ISP's resellers too.

-LLU also allows ISPs to offer a range of services at different price points., These can offer much more flexibility and better pricing than BT’s own phone and/or broadband packages.
+LLU also allows ISPs to offer a range of services at different price points.
+These can offer much more flexibility and better pricing than BT’s own line rental and/or broadband packages.

-Finally, LLU broadband enabled more properties to be connected in more ways by more companies.
-Choice is always a good thing in a market and that’s no different here!
+Finally, LLU broadband has enabled more properties to be connected in more ways by more companies.
+Choice is always a good thing in a market, and that’s no different here!